merkle-open/spring-i18n-support/spring-i18n-support-starter/README.md

 		<version>1.0.0</version>
 	</dependency>

-### Configuration of the data source
+## Step 2: configure the datasource
-The following properties could be used to customize the table and column names, which were used for the message entries.
+The following properties could be used to customize the table and column names, which were used for the message entries. _For sqlExportLineBreak, current system property <code>line.separator</code> is default ._

     # Optional properties for spring-i18n-support